Senserva/PatchCurated/README.md

 The database is the open data layer that [PatchCured](https://github.com/patchcured) — the commercial scanner with a powerful free tier — is built on.
 Any tool can use the data, as long as commercial tools give attribution to this site.

-Built by [Mark Shavlik](https://github.com/mshavlik), creator of [HFNetChk](https://en.wikipedia.org/wiki/HFNetChk) (1999) and co-creator of the [Microsoft Baseline Security Analyzer](https://en.wikipedia.org/wiki/Microsoft_Baseline_Security_Analyzer) — the tools that secured millions of computers and created the patch management industry.
+Built by [Mark Shavlik](https://github.com/shavmark), CEO of Microsoft Intelligent Security Association member Senserva, creator of [HFNetChk](https://en.wikipedia.org/wiki/HFNetChk) (1999) and co-creator of the [Microsoft Baseline Security Analyzer](https://en.wikipedia.org/wiki/Microsoft_Baseline_Security_Analyzer) — the tools that secured millions of computers and created the patch management industry.

 ---